Campus Expansion

 • Field light usage plan

-• The schedule will be M–F weekdays, 6:15 a.m. start when needed.
+• 6:15 a.m. start

-• May include school or community events
+• Weekend usage only occasional and may include neighborhood or community events

 • Why field lights?